carlosmen351/carlosmen351/README.md

 ## About Me.

-♟ I am a web developer with 5 years of experience, my specialty is JavaScript with its frameworks, I know how to use technologies like React.js and Next.
+♟ I am a web developer with +6 years of experience, my specialty is JavaScript with React.js and Next.

 ⚖ I enjoy making code in css and its pre-processors, as well as working on the interface design with tools like figma or addobe XD.